thisisdavidbell/adventofcode/2020/day1/README.md

 ```
 Conclusions:
 - processing Map way quicker than nested loop
 - BUT creation of Map way more expensive than creation of slice.
-When one time use - slice+nexted loop quicker!
+When one time use - slice+nested loop quicker!
+- Creating the map at a specified size is much faster, but no efficient way to count the number of lines ahead of time.